Senior Scams: What to Watch Out for in 2026

 - Promise a benefit increase in exchange for money.

-- Ask you to send gift cards, prepaid debit cards, wire transfers, Internet currency, cryptocurrency, or cash through the U.S. mail.
+- Ask you to send gift cards, prepaid debit cards, wire transfers, internet currency, cryptocurrency, or cash through the U.S. mail.

 If you suspect a scam, report it to the Office of the Inspector General.